-&lt;sup>17 Most commonly Trimesters 1 and 2 or Trimesters 2 and 1 typically used for undergraduate courses
+16 Most commonly Trimesters 1 and 2 or Trimesters 2 and 1 typically used for undergraduate courses

-&lt;sup>18 Typically used for undergraduate accelerated courses
+17 Typically used for undergraduate accelerated courses

-&lt;sup>19 Typically used for courses leading to the award of a Master's degree to be completed in a single year
+18 Typically used for courses leading to the award of a Master's degree to be completed in a single year

-- (a) provision is made in the approved CSF for students to take an English Language module or a module from the Anglia Language Programme (see Regulations 3.20 3.21 below).
+- 3.5 The curriculum in level 4 (all teaching periods) for all undergraduate courses comprises a prescribed set of modules, with no choice except where: - (a) provision is made in the approved CSF for students to take an English Language module or a module from the Anglia Language Programme (see Regulations 3.20 3.21 below).
 Such provision may be made EITHER in the first teaching period OR in the first and second teaching period; - (b) choice is restricted to modules delivered by a single School (normally the School responsible for delivery of the course) and does not occur in the first teaching period of level 4 (except with the prior approval of the Senate at the academic approval stage [NB Such cases are considered as highly exceptional]). - 3.6 Thereafter the principle of module choice is maintained through the availability of optional modules within a course from which students make a selection based on their academic and professional interests and learning needs.
 The principle of module choice is subject to the following constraints for undergraduate courses leading to the awards of Cert HE, HNC, HND, Dip HE, Foundation Degree, Ordinary Degree and Honours Degree:

 Level Compulsory modules (minimum) Optional modules (maximum)

-4 90 credits 30 credits
+4 90 credits 30 credits 19

 5 75 credits 45 credits

 6 60 credits 60 credits

 - 3.7 Teaching teams within Faculties are responsible for identifying pre/co-requisite modules and these are listed on the MDF. - 3.8 Where module choice exists students are required to make their selection, in accordance with the course structure as articulated in the CSF, by no later than the Friday of teaching week 8 of the preceding teaching period in accordance with module enrolment procedures published by the Academic Registry.
-Different arrangements apply in cases where module choice is exceptionally available in the first teaching period of level 4, under Regulation 3.5(b) above. - 3.9 A student who exceptionally wishes to choose optional modules listed in the CSF that lead to a module selection that does not accord with the modular delivery pattern as articulated in the CSF is required to secure the explicit approval of the relevant Director of Studies.
+Different arrangements apply in cases where module choice is exceptionally available in the first teaching period of level 4, under Regulation 3.5(b) above.

-&lt;sup>20 These 30 credits of optional modules in level 4 must satisfy the exceptional circumstances set out under Regulation 3.5 above
+19 These 30 credits of optional modules in level 4 must satisfy the exceptional circumstances set out under Regulation 3.5 above